misghinna/microservices-config-server/README.md

 # microservices-config-server

-This repostitory contains the proporties files for the microservices.
+This repostitory contains the properties files for the microservices.